First things first, what is a joint credit card and how does it work?

 Downsides of having a joint credit card

-On the cons side, there’s always the risk that the “what’s yours is mine” attitude can be unhelpful for couples where one or both partners are not prepared to be accountable for their spending.
-And if partners part ways, a joint credit card can leave one person stuck paying off another person’s debt and suffering a black mark on their credit record.
+- There’s always the risk that the “what’s yours is mine” attitude can be unhelpful for couples where one, or both partners, are not prepared to be accountable for their spending.